Devotions

 Blossoms of Nicaragua

-“I can take it down now,” he said with the chainsaw in his hand, “or you can let the wind do it, in which case, it’ll probably end up on your house!”
-The tree in question was a beautiful maple which was packed full of eighteen years of fond memories of my children playing in […]
+“I can take it down now,” he said with the chainsaw in his hand, “or you can let the wind do it, in which case, it’ll probably end up on […]

 Read More